ryan-m-burns/A01-Node/README.md

 - Contact form
 - JSON API endpoints for all routes
 - Static file serving for CSS and images
+- Modular architecture with separated routes and middleware

 ## Setup